UMESH-KALE0777/rolefit-ai/README.md

 Age-biased phrases

-It can also generate a neutral rewrite of the job description.
+It can also generate a neutral rewrite of the job description

 🎤 Automated Interview Question Generator